PhilipTKC/markdown-it-code-collection/README.md

 ## Description

 Creates tabbed code blocks.
-Requires extra JS & CSS.
+The plugin will group all code blocks with the same group name and create a tabbed interface to switch between them.

+This was created for [Quick-Start](https://github.com/PhilipTKC/quick-start)

 ## Work in Progress